ZachHoppinen/uavsar-coherence/README.md

 Exploring the controlling factors of L-band coherence in seasonal snowpacks using time-series of UAVSAR, an aerial L-band platform from NASA, over multiple sites along with extensive field, modeling, and lidar datasets.
 Pushing towards an article in Cryosphere answering the following research questions:

 1. How do snow depth, depth change, and wetness impact the coherence of L-band InSAR images?
-2. How does the temporal decay model for L-band coherence vary across land classifications, snow climates, and incidence angles?
-3. Can we use our temporal decay model for L-band coherence to estimate coherence in seasonal snow coverage and snow-water retrieval uncertainties for the upcoming NISAR satellite mission?
+2. Can we use our temporal decay model for L-band coherence to estimate coherence in seasonal snow coverage and snow-water retrieval uncertainties for the upcoming NISAR satellite mission?

 # Project To-Do